matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-21-day_036_blackbird.md

 Blackbird is an open source intelligence tool for searching usernames at 144 popular websites.

-Blackbird uses 1,000 different user agents to prevent blocking of requests.
+Blackbird uses 1,000 different user agents to prevent the blocking of requests.

 Blackbird functions on HTTP request codes to determine if a username is matched to a profile on the site tested.